Pegoku/SarcasmOS/README.md

 # sarcasmos

-Personal assistant characterized by Bender from Futurama (In english and spanish)
+Personal assistant characterized by Bender from Futurama (In spanish)

 SascarmOS is a personality-driven operating system that blends artificial intelligence with expressive hardware to create a truly interactive assistant.